-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Customising appearance.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Customising appearance.

 There are many ways to customize the way Moodle appears.